gajus/eslint-plugin-jsdoc/.README/rules/require-template.md

-Note that in the latter TypeScript-flavor JavaScript example, there is no way for us to firmly distinguish between `D` and `V` as type parameters or as some other identifiers, so we use an algorithm that any single capital letters are assumed to be templates.
+Note that in the latter TypeScript-flavor JavaScript example, there is no way for us to firmly distinguish between `D` and `V` as type parameters or as some other identifiers, so we use an algorithm that assumes that any single capital letters are templates.

 ## Options